Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 04.25.56 UTC
+- WIB: Sabtu, 5 Juli 2025 05.28.43 UTC
-- WITA: Sabtu, 5 Juli 2025 05.25.56 UTC
+- WITA: Sabtu, 5 Juli 2025 06.28.43 UTC
-- WIT: Sabtu, 5 Juli 2025 06.25.56 UTC
+- WIT: Sabtu, 5 Juli 2025 07.28.43 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational